 And even though Sam still hated Jovi with every fiber of his being, there was a little kernel of fear in his belly.

 “Ori.”
 She smiled at him, a small, gentle smile.
 He saw both a fatalistic resignation and boundless forgiveness in her face and he wasn’t sure which of them cut deeper.
-He had ruined her and she forgave him for it, without question.
+He had ruined her and she knew it and yet forgave him for it, without question.

 He was such a fool.
 As they say, when you shoot at the King, you’d best not miss.
-And he’d not only missed, he hadn’t even taken the shot.
-He wished he had the moment back again.
+And he’d not only missed, he hadn’t even taken the bloody shot!
+He desperately wished he had the moment back again.
 The gun had hurt Dean.
 What might a shot to the brain stem have done?
-If it hadn’t killed him outright, maybe it would have knocked him senseless long enough for Oriphiel to cut him into pieces and scatter those pieces all around the world where no one could find them and then toss Dean’s head into the Marianas Trench or something.
+If it hadn’t killed him outright, maybe it would have knocked him senseless long enough for Oriphiel to cut him into pieces and scatter those pieces all around the world where no one could find them and then toss Dean’s blonde pretty head into the Marianas Trench or something.
 Yes.
 That would have done nicely.
 Thick layer of barnacles on that handsome face and probably conscious of every moment.